 In the 2021 Annual Report from the North Dakota Interagency Council on Homelessness it was identified that homeless service provider capacity is lacking in some regions, while others have a more robust homeless response system.
+Provider capacity and workforce shortages remain a concern today.
 North Dakota providers utilize HMIS to track individuals, but have identified the lack of a consistent database use with both government agencies and non-profit organizations.
 In order to meet annual goals and outcomes of the annual action plan, priority will continue to increase capacity and consistent use of HMIS amongst users.
 CoC Capacity building grant from HUD provides assistance in HMIS capacity building.
+In 2023, the HMIS Lead organization committed to hiring a coordinated entry coordinator position with the overall goal to enhance the prioritization list management.
 The State and CoC coordinator will continue to outreach to service providers to create consistent and robust homeless response system.